- LING100 - Speaking and Listening in English as a Second Language

 Credit Hours: 3

-- LING471 - Bilingual Education Methods and Materials
+- LING471 - Introduction to Bilingual Education Methods

 Methods and materials for: bilingual content, biliteracy, sheltered and multicultural instruction, and for ELLs with disabilities; techniques for advocacy for ELLs, writing funding proposals, and conducting program reviews and workshops.
 Includes materials reviews, lesson planning, and micro-teaching.